abaccarini/abaccarini.github.io/_pages/about.md

 <!-- Additionally, I research how to  -->
 <!-- arbitrary secure function evaluations  -->

-I also co-maintain [PICCO](https://github.com/applied-crypto-lab/picco/), an open-source MPC compiler and library.

 <!-- for translating general-purpose programs into their secure equivalents for distributed deployment. -->